danieldiamond/missing-semester/README.md

 To prevent that from happening you can run the program with `nohup` (a wrapper to ignore `SIGHUP`), or use `disown` if the process has already been started.

 Finally, `SIGKILL` (which cannot be captured by the process) will always terminate it immediately.
 However, it can have bad side effects such as leaving orphaned children processes.

+### Shortcuts
+- Ctrl + a: Go to the beginning of the line
+- Ctrl + e: Go to the end of the line
+- Ctrl + XX: Go to the beginning of the line, and pressing Ctrl + XX again takes you back where you were.
+- Ctrl + u: Delete current line
+- Ctrl + _: Undo previous key stroke
+- Alt + f / Escape + F: Move forward, one-word
+- Alt + b / Escape + B: Move backwards, one-word
+- Alt + d: Delete all characters after the cursor
+- Alt + u: Up-case all characters after the cursor
+- Alt + t: Swap current word with the previous word

 ### Terminal Multiplexers
 Terminal multiplexers let you detach a current terminal session and reattach at some point later in time.
 Ideal for remote machines since it voids the need to use `nohup` and similar tricks